-- 28. SUPPORT authorization for regional approaches to comply with aquatic pesticide permit issues under the purview of the State Water Resources Control Board.
-Contra Costa County entered into an agreement with a neighboring county and several cities to share the costs of monitoring.
-While it makes sense for local government to pool resources to save money, State Board regulations make regional monitoring infeasible. - 29.
-SUPPORT efforts to provide local agencies with more flexibility and options to fund clean water programs.
-Stormwater requirements issued by the Regional Water Quality Control Boards are becoming more and more expensive, yet there is no funding.
-Stormwater should be structured like a utility with the ability to set rates similar to the other two key water services: drinking water and wastewater. - 30.
+31. SUPPORT authorization for regional approaches to comply with aquatic pesticide permit issues under the purview of the State Water Resources Control Board.
+Contra Costa County entered into an agreement with a neighboring county and

+- several cities to share the costs of monitoring.
+While it makes sense for local government to pool resources to save money, State Board regulations make regional monitoring infeasible. - 32.
+SUPPORT efforts to provide local agencies with more flexibility and options to fund stormwater programs.
+Stormwater permit requirements issued by the Regional Water Quality Control Boards are becoming more and more expensive, yet there is no funding.
+Stormwater services, encompassing both water quality and drainage/flood control, should be structured like a utility with the ability to set rates similar to the other two key water services: drinking water and wastewater. - 33.
 SUPPORT efforts to provide immunity to local public agencies for any liability for their clean-up of contaminations on private lands.
-This will be more critical as the Regional Water Quality Control Boards institute Total Maximum Daily Loads, which establish a maximum allowable amount of a pollutant (like mercury) in the stormwater from a watershed.
+This will be more critical as the Regional Water Quality Control Boards institute Total Maximum Daily Loads, which establish a maximum allowable amount of a pollutant (like mercury) in the stormwater from a watershed. - 34.
+SUPPORT efforts to require the Department of Water Resources (DWR) to provide 200 year flood plain mapping for all areas in the legal Delta.
+SB 5 requires the County and cities in the Delta to insure certain development projects must have 200 year level of protection and to make certain related findings.
+DWR has revisited developing zoning flood plain mapping, and if they do, only working in areas protected by project levees which does not include any areas within Contra Costa County.